 The authors of this paper argue that various legal and cultural barriers prevent immigrants from moving between jobs as easily as natives do.
 With less competition among employers to hire workers, immigration could reduce the ability of workers to demand a wage that reflects the full value of their labor.
 Empirically, they estimate that a one percentage-point increase in the immigrant share of workers leads to at least a 0.5 percent reduction in native wages.
 With effect sizes like these, the immigrant surplus could be swamped, and overall wages (not just wages for the most affected workers) could decline over the long term.

 - Bin Xie, "The Effects of Immigration Quotas on Wages, the Great Black Migration, and Industrial Development", IZA Discussion Paper No. 11214, December 2017.

 Restricting immigration in the 1920s raised manufacturing wages and drew black migrants from the South into northern factories.
-As with the above paper on German workers, this result provides support for the theory that immigration deters natives from moving into emerging labor markets.
+As with the Dustmann et al. paper below, this result provides support for the theory that immigration deters natives from moving into emerging labor markets.

 Interestingly, immigration restriction also appears to have slowed the growth of electric-powered assembly lines, which illustrates how the relationship between skills and technology has changed over time.
 Low-skill workers were once needed to man the assembly lines that displaced skilled artisans.
 Today, technology generally advances with skilled workers — e.g., computer programmers in Silicon Valley.
 (See the Brunello, et al. paper listed below for more on this point.)